 But it was not merely folklore.
-A well for real was discovered as recent as 2009.
-Exactly on the spot where the chapel of Radfrid stood.
-It still provides sweetwater, but was covered again after the archaeological excavations.
+A well for real was discovered as recent as 2008.
+Exactly where the chapel of Radfrid stood.
+It still provides sweetwater, but was covered again after the archaeological excavations were completed.

-On some spots on the salt marshes, groundwater welled up.
+In general, at spots on the salt marshes groundwater welled up.
 These sweet water wells could be of vital importance to the dwellers on the salt marshes, and, therefore, often were regarded as holy and medicinal.
-This might suggest Walfrid and Radfrid retreated to this spiritual place in a swampy wilderness to live as hermits.
-The springs were older than Walfrid, but over time its sacral powers were attributed to Walfrid and Radfrid.
+This might explain why Walfrid and Radfrid retreated to this spiritual place in a swampy wilderness to live as hermits.
+Springs that were older than Walfrid and his son, but over time its sacral powers were attributed to them.
 The bishop of Münster forged this transformation by declaring Walfrid and Radfrid both saints (Mulder-Bakker 2021).

 The Miracle of Bedum

 That the settlement of Bedum had become a serious religious place, is also apparent from the miracle in the spring of 1214.
 It was the period of the Crusades, and in which Frisian men were participating actively.
 Great numbers of Frisians took the Cross and fought against the so-called infidels in the Holy Land and in the Baltics, and against the Cathars in southern France.
 Read our post Terrorist Fighters from the Wadden Sea to understand the atrocities Frisian young men committed abroad.
 Anyway, that specific spring in 1214, bishop Oliver of Paderborn (ca. 1170-1127) preached in the seven sealands of Frisia with the purpose of mobilizing as many men as possibly for the Fifth Crusade that would start in the summer of 1217.